Translate This Page

 There are numerous educational leadership roles

-If you have gained experience as an educator, you can
+already.
+If you have gained experience as an

-are equipped with many of the top skills that employers
+leadership are equipped with many of the top

-some of the most-wanted skills among recruiters, schools,
+which correlate with some of the most-wanted skills among recruiters,

 and companies, are analytical thinking, collaboration,